 Because so few will be open, the significant demand will likely cause products to be pricy.
 Thus, it will be an immature market with a few products likely to be costly.
 It will be similar to New Jersey’s existing medical cannabis market.

 In addition, many patient advocates don’t believe in the New Jersey Cannabis Regulatory Commission’s (NJCRC) points about prioritization.
 They are skeptical about exclusive patient lines and feel there will still be issues.

 Other cannabis advocates are annoyed it will not reflect the market many social justice advocates and entrepreneurs seek.
 For example, none of the adult-use licensed companies are Black-owned.
 A market of a few large corporations with a total market share does not create ample opportunities.
 The NJCRC has said they will exist and seeks to advertise to the public.

 Those goals will be realized at a future date when the opening of more retail stores makes the market more competitive.
 Those dispensaries, unfortunately, have yet to be licensed.
 It was always expected that a small market of medical dispensaries would be selling it first.

 Moreover, the unlicensed cannabis companies that have already been in business and selling adult-use cannabis will continue to operate.
 Those who consume such products do not feel there is a lack of supply in the New Jersey cannabis market.

 In fact, many such companies have been operating a home delivery system.
 Its legal counterpart was authorized in the medical cannabis expansion bill, the Jake Honig Act of 2019.
 But that has yet to materialize.

 Cannabis for Cops

-Acting New Jersey Attorney General Matt Platkin said last week that police would be allowed to consume cannabis.
+Acting New Jersey Attorney General Matt Platkin said last week that police would be allowed to smoke weed.
 But only when they are off duty.

 This is notable.
 The police, like many construction workers, by the nature of their profession, are banned from consuming cannabis.
 In the past, they have turned to alcohol with the expected results.